Microwave Marshmallow Experiment

 • Paper to jot down observations (I’ll share my 3-year old’s observations in italics below)

-We’ll microwave three marshmallows for different periods of time, and compare what happens to the marshmallows as they heat up, and then cool down again.
+For this microwave marshmallow experiment, we’ll microwave three marshmallows for different periods of time, and then compare what happens to the marshmallows as they heat up, and then cool down again.
 This is an engaging way to involve children in scientific observation and discovery, it raises lots of questions, and doesn’t require a lot of prep or clean-up.
 Are you with me?

 Step One